kkga/eleventy-netlify-boilerplate/drafts/using-custom-resources-in-godot.md

 ### 1.2.
 Exporting script variables

+TODO: remove this section and just start with empty variables

 Prefixing a variable with `export` keyword serializes it in the Godot Inspector for easier editing.
 Godot serializes a variable based on its type, so a `String` will be show as a text field, `bool` will be a checkbox and so on.

 ```gdscript/3,4